pc8544/Website-Crawler/README.md

 # 🕸️ Website Crawler API Usage Demo

-The Python and Java demos showcases how to use the `WebsiteCrawlerSDK` to interact with [websitecrawler.org](https://www.websitecrawler.org), enabling automated URL submission, status tracking, and retrieval of crawl data via their API.
+The Python, Java, nodejs demos showcases how to use the `WebsiteCrawlerSDK` to interact with [websitecrawler.org](https://www.websitecrawler.org), enabling automated URL submission, status tracking, and retrieval of crawl data via their API.

 ## Python